-- WALNUTS: I loved the nutty, crunchy texture…and the added Omega 3s that walnuts add.
+- Walnuts: I loved the nutty, crunchy texture…and the added Omega 3s that walnuts add.
 Almonds or pecans would also work well.
 For nut allergies, substitute hemp seeds.
-If both nuts and seeds are a no go for you, just skip.
+If both nuts and seeds are a no go for you, just skip them.

-- GROUND FLAX SEEDS: Fiber….yes, keeping our gut health in check means consuming an abundance of fiber in many different forms.
+- Ground flax: Fiber….yes, keeping our gut health in check means consuming an abundance of fiber in many different forms.
 Flax also adds Omega 3s and protein to this recipe, along with a nutty flavor that I really like, and it binds the other filling ingredients together.
-So, a natural substitution for ground flax is chia seeds.
+Chia seeds are a good sub.

-- MAPLE SYRUP: My sweetener of choice in baked goods.
+- Maple syrup: My sweetener of choice in baked goods.
 Depending on your taste buds and the sweetness/type of apples you choose, you may not need much.
-You could substitute honey for another natural choice.

 Oh, I’m glad you asked.
 It’s important to take out the woody center and the seeds before stuffing and baking your apples.
 I struggled with this for years.
 I even bought an apple corer.
 It wasn’t as easy as I thought to dig out the center and have an intact apple left.
 Let me show you what I’ve learned to make it easier for you.
 I’ll give you my honest assessment of these three methods and let you know what I think is the EASIEST way to core an apple for baking.